joelparkerhenderson/smart-okrs/README.md

 ## What is an objective?

-Your objective should be:

-- Inspirational

-  - Provide a sense of meaning and progress.

-  - Skip anything such as a small percentage gain.
+Your objective should be inspirational.
+It should provide a sense of meaning and progress.
+You want objectives to be ambitious enough to push you beyond your limits.
+Skip anything small such as a minimal percentage gain.

-- Relatable

-  - Use language that you coworkers know and like.

-  - Skip abstract language and unfamiliar acronyms.

-- Actionable by you independently
+When everyone does this, it motivates deep conversations about what's truly needed for expectations.
+The conversations can start with why you are choosing this objective over any other?

-  - Your objective has to be truly yours.

-  - You can’t have any excuse such as "That other team didn't do their work."
+Your objective should be truly yours.
+You can’t have any excuse such as "That other team didn't do their work."
+You can't have any excuse such as "That other team didn't measure it."

-- Measurable by you independently

-  - You have to know your progress status.

-  - You can't have any excuse such as "That other team didn't measure it."
+Your objective is best when it is relatable to your broader work, such as your organization's vision statement, mission statement, values statement, and strategy statement.

 ## What is a key result?

 Key results take the inspirational and provide specific evidence.

-Create key results by asking a simple question “how would we know if we met our objective?”
+Each key result should be based on a simple question “how do we know we're making progress toward the objective?”

-Typically you have 1-3 key results.
+Typically you have 2 or 3 key results, or more for larger objectives.

-Metrics can be based on:

-- Growth
-- Engagement
-- Revenue
-- Performance
-- Quality

-For example, “Launch an Awesome MVP” might have KR’s of:

-- Net Promoter Score (NPS) of 8/10
-- 20% of users come back 2X in one week
-- 10% conversion

-## OKR purpose

-Each OKR is better when it connects to the organization's vision, mission, values, and strategy.
-Use these tips to help.

-- What is your vision statement, mission statement, values statement, and strategy statement?

-- How does this OKR connect to the vision, mission, values, and strategy?

-- Why are you choosing this specific OKR over any other?

-## OKR systems

-All high-performance OKR systems have commonalities.

-Ability to track results on a quantitative basis:

-- Key results are not general or subjective actions you plan to take.

-- They should always include numbers to make it clear how much has been achieved.

-- For example, if Mary’s objective is to improve her sales prospecting skills, one key result might be to spend two hours a week shadowing Jennifer, the team member who demonstrates the most prospecting success.

-Ability for people to look at every day:

-- This consistency turns goal-setting into a habit and changes how people think about their work and approach their everyday to-dos.

-- It puts in place natural milestones that make you think about what you need to do next and aim high.

-Ability to stretch:

-- You want objectives to be ambitious enough to push you beyond your limits.

-- When everyone does this, it forces tough conversations about what's truly needed for expectations.

-- Most people wouldn’t consider 70% to be a good grade, but for OKRs that’s perfect.

-## SMART objective examples

-A SMART objective is a quick easy format for writing a

-Growth examples:

-- Improve {topic} by {x%} during {timeframe}.
-Measure by {metric}.
-SMART: {details}.

-- Increase {value} from {x} to {y} by {date}.
-Measure by {metric}.
-SMART: {details}.

-- Grow {amount} by {n} steps by {deadline}.
-Measure by {metric}.
-SMART: {details}.

-Scoreboard examples:

-- Boost {topic} score by {x%} during {timeframe}.
-Score by {metric}.
-SMART: {details}.

-- Raise rating of {topic} from {x} to {y} by {date}.
-Score by {metric}.
-SMART: {details}.

-- Achieve {n} points by {deadline}.
-Score by {metric}.
-SMART: {details}.

-Capability examples:

-- Run {process} for {purpose} during {timeframe}.
-Track by {metric}.
-SMART: {details}.

-- Launch {feature} for {benefit} on {date}.
-Track by {metric}.
-SMART: {details}.

-- Complete {task} for {initiative} by {deadline}.
-Track by {metric}.
-SMART: {details}.

-Singular examples:

-- Evaluate {choices} for {purpose} during {timeframe} and choose the result.
-Confirm by {metric}.
-SMART: {details}.

-- Present {topic} to {stakeholders} on {date} with the goal of {outcome}.
-Confirm by {metric}.
-SMART: {details}.

-- Get {item} for {reason} by {deadline}.
-Confirm by {metric}.
-SMART: {details}.

-People examples:

-- Interview {n} customers about {purpose} during {timeframe} and report results.
-Quantify by {metric}.
-SMART: {details}.

-- Ensure {n} partners are coming to {event} on {date}.
-Quantify by {metric}.
-SMART: {details}.

-- Manage {n} employees to accomplish {task} by {deadline}.
-Quantify by {metric}.
-SMART: {details}.

-Process examples:

-- Achieve lead time of {duration} during {timeframe}.
-Time by {metric}.
-SMART: {details}.

-- Fire-drill time to restore {n} times on {date}.
-Time by {metric}.
-SMART: {details}.

-- Accelerate service rate from {x} to {y} by {deadline}.
-Time by {metric}.
-SMART: {details}.